Topological modular forms with level structure: decompositions and duality: Splittings for topological modular forms with level structure

 As $g$ is affine, there can be thus no differentials or extension issues in the spectral sequence.
 The homomorphism $h$ defines an element in the spot $p=q=0$.
 As there are no differentials, $h$ lifts uniquely (up to homotopy) to a morphism $\FF \to \EE$ that induces an isomorphism on $\pi_*$ and is thus an equivalence. \end{proof}

-As we proved our algebraic splitting results in the uncompactified case only in a completed setting, we will need to complete our spectra as well.
+As we proved our algebraic splitting results in the uncompactified case only in a completed setting, we will need to complete our spectra as well to prove a splitting result for periodic $\TMF(\Gamma)$.
 We will denote for a spectrum $E$ by $\widehat{E}_l = \holim_n E/l^n$ its $l$-completion (see e.g.\ \cite[Section II.7.3]{SAG} for a conceptual treatment).
-Note $\hat{E}_l/l \simeq E/l$.
+Note $\widehat{E}_l/l \simeq E/l$.

-\begin{thm} The $\widehat{TMF}_l$-module $\widehat{TMF(\Gamma)}_l$ splits into a sum of evenly shifted copies of the $l$-completions of \begin{itemize} \item $TMF_1(3)$ if $l=2$, \item $TMF_1(2)$ if $l=3$, and \item $TMF$ if $l>3$. \end{itemize} \end{thm} \begin{proof} Note first that $l$-completion commutes with homotopy limits.
-In particular, if we define $\widehat{\OO}^{top}_l$ by $\widehat{\OO}^{top}_l(U) = (\OO^{top}(U))^{\wedge}_l$ for every Deligne--Mumford stack $U$ \'etale over $\MM_{ell}$, we see that $\widehat{\OO}^{top}_l$ is still a sheaf on the \'etale site of $\MM_{ell}$ with global sections $\widehat{TMF}_l$.
+\begin{thm} The $\widehat{\TMF}_l$-module $\widehat{\TMF(\Gamma)}_l$ splits into a sum of evenly shifted copies of the $l$-completions of \begin{itemize} \item $\TMF_1(3)$ if $l=2$, \item $\TMF_1(2)$ if $l=3$, and \item $\TMF$ if $l>3$. \end{itemize} \end{thm} \begin{proof} Note first that $l$-completion commutes with homotopy limits.
+In particular, if we define $\widehat{\OO}^{top}_l$ by $\widehat{\OO}^{top}_l(U) = (\OO^{top}(U))^{\wedge}_l$ for every Deligne--Mumford stack $U$ \'etale over $\MM_{ell}$, we see that $\widehat{\OO}^{top}_l$ is still a sheaf on the \'etale site of $\MM_{ell}$ with global sections $\widehat{\TMF}_l$.
 By \cite[Cor 7.3.5.2]{SAG}, $l$-completion is monoidal and thus $\widehat{\OO}^{top}_l$ is at least a sheaf of $A_\infty$-ring spectra.
 As $\pi_*\OO^{top}$ is concentrated in even degrees and $l$-torsionfree, $\pi_*\widehat{\OO}^{top}_l$ agrees with the $l$-completion of $\pi_*\OO^{top}$.

 We claim that for every coherent sheaf $\FF$ on the completion $\widehat{\MM(\Gamma)}_l$ the cohomology groups $H^i(\widehat{\MM(\Gamma)}_l; \FF)$ vanish for $i>0$.
 Indeed, by \cite[Theorem 2.3]{Con}, the category of coherent sheaves on $\widehat{\MM(\Gamma)}_l$ is equivalent to that of adic systems $(\FF_i)_{i\geq 0}$.
 The global section functor corresponds to $\lim_i H^0(\MM(\Gamma); \FF_i)$.
 As by Proposition \ref{prop:coh} the global sections functor on $\MM(\Gamma)$ is exact, $H^0(\MM(\Gamma); \FF_i)$ forms a Mittag-Leffler system and we see that the global sections functor on coherent sheaves on $\widehat{\MM(\Gamma)}_l$ is exact as well.